Denzil Franco: Later career

 On 22 July 2014, Franco was one of many players available for selection during the 2014 ISL Inaugural Domestic Draft.
 He was selected by Atlético de Kolkata.
 He made his debut for the Indian Super League side in the very first ISL match ever when Atlético de Kolkata took on Mumbai City at the Salt Lake Stadium.
 He started and played the full match as Kolkata won 3–0.
 On 23 October 2014, in a match against Goa, Franco suffered an anterior cruciate ligament injury and had to be substituted off after 22 minutes.
 He proceeded to miss the rest of the season.

 After making ten appearances for Kolkata over two seasons, Franco moved back to his home state to play for Goa.
 He appeared on the bench six times but didn't play at all during the season, mainly due to injury.
 After his time with Goa, Franco returned to Churchill Brothers for the 2016–17 I-League.
 After the season concluded, Franco signed with Goa Professional League side FC Bardez.

-International
+International career

 Franco made his international debut for India on 17 February 2010 in the AFC Challenge Cup against Kyrgyzstan.
 He was part of the India squad which won the 2012 Nehru Cup and even played in the final against Cameroon A.